shivankb/Yes-Bank-Stock-Closing-Price-Prediction/README.md

 # Conclusion

-These are the general conclusions that can be drawn from an EDA on the Google Playstore:
+These are the general conclusions that can be drawn from this project:

     1.
     2.